TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 Whenever you want to return a new array with the results of running your block of code, `#map` is the method for you!

 ### The `#select` Method
-You've already seen the `#select` method in action, right at the very start of this lesson when we created our invite list and made Brian an outcast.
+You've already seen the `#select` method in action at the beginning of this lesson in our quest to make Brian an outcast.

-The `#select` method passes every item in a collection to a block, and returns a brand new array with only the items that evaluate to true from the condition you set within the block.
+The `#select` method (also called `#filter`) passes every item in an array to a block and returns a new array with only the items for which the condition you set in the block evaluated to `true`.

-Lets explore how the same thing would be accomplished by using `#each` first:
+First, let's explore how we would accomplish the same thing using `#each`:

 ~~~ruby
 friends = ['Sharon', 'Leo', 'Leila', 'Brian', 'Arun']